 Gray’s Southern Creamed Corn is rightfully named after my granny, Gray.
 Creamed corn was a staple on her table and has certainly become a staple on my table, especially during holidays.
 Aside from the fact it’s the most coveted side dish during the holidays, it adds gorgeous color to the table.
+Since it’s so versatile and I love it so much I added it to my book, Stacy Lyn’s Harvest Cookbook.

 It really takes no time to prepare creamed corn, especially if you’re pulling the base dish out of the freezer.
 During corn harvest, I put aside a few days to “put up” corn on the cob and creamed corn by freezing and canning it.
 Freezing your harvest is the easiest, but I prefer canning it for long-term.
 I freeze a ton of it because it’s wonderfully refreshing to serve during the off-season.